scholrly/neo4django/README.rst

 - in
 - contains
 - and startswith

+We've also added a new field lookup - "member" - to allow exact queries against elements inside an array.

 More will be implemented soon - they're pretty easy, and a great place to contribute!